 On the edge of Orchard Road you will find the Singapore Botanic Gardens, the only tropical garden to be named a UNESCO World Heritage Site.

 The gardens host over 10,000 species of plants, which are complemented by charming lakes, lawns, and streams.

 Couples can spend a romantic a day taking in the sights and smells of one of the most beautiful gardens in the world at the Singapore Botanic Gardens.

 What plants and flowers can you expect to see at Singapore Botanic Gardens?

-- National Orchid Garden – The National Orchid Garden is the centerpiece of Singapore Botanic Gardens.
+- National Orchid Garden – The National Orchid Garden is the main attraction at Singapore Botanic Gardens.
 This blooming garden is home to over 1,000 species of orchids, many of which were bred right here at the Singapore Botanic Gardens.
-A walk among these brilliant flowers is not to be missed.

 - Rainforest – In this mini rainforest you will find 314 species of trees, ferns, and shrubs.
 Some of the trees here are hundreds of years old, while other plants hold great economic importance.
 Come wonder at these green giants at the Singapore Botanic Gardens Rainforest.

 - Ginger Garden – The Ginger Garden is a one-hectare area consisting of over 250 species of ginger plants.
 This garden is organized by region and borrows some of its beauty from the pond and lake located within.
 The incredibly diverse shapes and gorgeous flowers of the ginger plants will inspire awe among all.